3lvia/application-templates/python-worker/{{cookiecutter.application_name}}/README.md

 # {{cookiecutter.application_name}}

-This is Elvia's template for a Python worker application managed as an [uv](https://github.com/astral-sh/uv) project.
+This is Elvia's template for a Python worker application managed as a [uv](https://github.com/astral-sh/uv) project.

 Based on [uv-docker-example](https://github.com/astral-sh/uv-docker-example).